-As part of 'Galway's Great Read 2020', Galway Public Libraries presents a series of online seminars in November, to celebrate the centenary year of one of the west of Ireland’s most versatile writers, Eilís Dillon.
+As part of 'Galway's Great Read 2020', Galway Public Libraries presents a series of online seminars over three Thursday evenings in November, to celebrate the centenary year of one of the west of Ireland’s most versatile writers, Eilís Dillon.

 Please note that the details of events listed above are provided by the relevant Local Authorities.